US STOCKS-Wall Street ends lower as war in Ukraine stirs uncertainty | Business

 "We are going to stay in a tight range until we have the Fed meeting in two weeks because there's limited earnings," predicted Jay Hatfield, chief investment officer at Infrastructure Capital Management in New York.
 "There's no real reason to be long, unless, of course, there's some peace or stability in Ukraine, which doesn't seem likely."

-Kroger Co jumped after the grocer forecast upbeat annual same-store sales and profit, encouraged by strong demand for its pick-up and delivery services and sustained home-cooking trends.
-American Eagle Outfitters Inc slid after the apparel chain forecast a decline in earnings for the first half of 2022.
+Kroger Co jumped almost 12% after the grocer forecast upbeat annual same-store sales and profit, encouraged by strong demand for its pick-up and delivery services and sustained home-cooking trends.
+American Eagle Outfitters Inc slid 9.3% after the apparel chain forecast a decline in earnings for the first half of 2022.

+Declining issues outnumbered advancing ones on the NYSE by a 1.48-to-1 ratio; on Nasdaq, a 2.12-to-1 ratio favored decliners.
+The S&P 500 posted 23 new 52-week highs and 5 new lows; the Nasdaq Composite recorded 45 new highs and 206 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)